Appealing Your Assessment

 The Board of Equalizations (BOE) is a committee comprised of five citizens, one from each of the five magisterial districts.
 The purpose of the BOE is to provide property owners an opportunity for a formal hearing.
 The BOE will determine if the property in question is assessed at more than its fair market value or is not uniform with other properties.

-If you have any questions about documentation or dates, please email the BOE Secretary or call at 540-772-2035.
+If you have any questions about documentation or dates, please email the BOE Liaison or call at 540-772-2035.

 For BOE Hearing Dates please see the Calendar on the home page.